What Are Backend Logs and Why Should Software Testers Care?

 When testing an application, most of our attention is focused on what we can see: API responses, user interfaces, database records, and error messages.

-That’s where backend logs become incredibly valuable.
+That's where backend logs come in.

 While users only see the final outcome of an operation, logs provide a record of what happened inside the application while that operation was being processed.
-Understanding the basics of backend logging can help testers investigate issues faster, write better bug reports, and gain a deeper understanding of how systems behave in production.
+Understanding the basics of logging can help testers investigate issues faster, write better bug reports, and gain a deeper understanding of how systems behave in production.

 What Are Backend Logs?